WISDEM/WISDEM/docs/wisdem/turbine_costsse/theory.rst

 Where :math:`P_{turbine}` is the machine rating.

+For variable names access to override the default values and source docs, see:

+.. module:: wisdem.turbine_costsse.turbine_costsse_2015
+.. class:: ElecConnecCost2015

 Control System
 ~~~~~~~~~~~~~~
 To obtain the control system cost in USD (there is no mass calculated) from the machine rating in megawatts,